-The Phyllis in question is almost assuredly Phyllis Dollinger (1911-2000), née Phyllis Horowitz.
-Her father Al Horowitz (1883-1976), a Russian Jew who came to California when he was 8, ran a department store in early WeHo (then called Sherman).
-He also owned a chunk of land at Hammond and Phyllis, subdividing it in 1922-1923, so it’s a safe bet that he named this street after his daughter.
-(Betty Way, a couple of blocks east, might for Horowitz’s other daughter Alberta, although she spelled her nickname “Bettie”.
-And Hilldale could be a pun on Al’s wife Hilda; the Horowitzes were here when that street was named, but it’s uncertain if Al owned the land yet.)
-Phyllis Horowitz married Victor J. Dollinger in 1931 and they settled in Reno in 1953, where Victor owned a shoe store.
-They had two sons, Steve and Terry.
+The Phyllis in question is almost assuredly Phyllis Horowitz (1911-2000).
+Her father Al Horowitz (1883-1976), a Russian Jew who came to California when he was 8, ran a department store nearby, back when West Hollywood was still called Sherman.
+He also owned a chunk of land at Hammond and Phyllis, which he subdivided in 1922-1923, so it’s a safe bet that he named this street after his daughter.
+Betty Way, a couple of blocks east, might for Horowitz’s other daughter Alberta, although she spelled her nickname “Bettie”.
+Meanwhile, Hilldale could be a pun on Al’s wife Hilda – the Horowitzes were here when that street was named, but it’s uncertain if Al owned the land yet.
+Anyway, Phyllis graduated from Fairfax High and married Victor J. Dollinger in 1931.
+They ultimately settled in Reno, where Victor owned a shoe store, in 1953.
+The couple had two sons, Steve and Terry.